Billionaire turns Austria elections into euro poll

 They shrug off arguments that half the jobs in Austria depend on exports, which could face huge pressure if financial markets pushed up the value of a newly recreated schilling.

-Seventy percent of Austrian exports go to European Union countries and neighbouring Switzerland has already suffered the effects of a strong franc as investors seek a stable alternative to the troubled euro zone.
+Seventy percent of Austrian exports go to European Union countries and neighboring Switzerland has already suffered the effects of a strong franc as investors seek a stable alternative to the troubled euro zone.

 “The export sector would be killed” if the schilling came back, Brugel’s Darvas said.